Free Ohio State Records Search: Divorce, Warrants, Arrests

 Where Do I Get Copies of Death & Birth Certificates in Ohio?

-These kinds of Ohio state records can be accessed via the Ohio Department of Health, Bureau of Vital Statistics.
+These kinds of Ohio state records can be accessed via the State Department of Health’s Bureau of Vital Statistics.
 Customers can order them in person through their local offices, online, or by mail:

 Ohio DOH – Bureau of Vital Statistics